 Peracetic acid products: These compounds are fast-acting medical disinfectants.
 They are bactericidal, fungicidal, virusidal, micro bactericidal and sporicidal.
 However, peracetic acid can become unstable when diluted and can also corrode some metals such as copper and brass.

-Using this acid with a specific concentration does not cause surface corrosion, does not change the texture and color of the fabric.
+Using TERMECA with a specific concentration does not cause surface corrosion, and does not change the texture and colour of the fabric.
 It does not pose a risk to the health and safety of users in hospitals and patients, and because it is water-based, it does not enter the hospital wastewater and poses no risk to the environment.
 On the other hand, this acid can be used as a purifier in hospital wastewater.

-Medical equipment, like medical environments, have types of high risk (critical), medium risk and low risk.
+Medical equipment, like medical environments, has types of high-risk (critical), medium risk and low-risk.

 Medium-risk and low-risk devices (such as thermometers, hospital pagers, medical scissors and stethoscopes, blood pressure cuffs or IV leads) must be disinfected without exception after contact with the patient.
-These devices usually come in contact with intact skin (without injury) and therefore have less risk than other categories of devices.
-Therefore, you can use a low-level disinfectant with a chemical germicide that is registered by the EPA as a hospital disinfectant and some viruses and bacteria destroys.
+These devices usually come in contact with skin (without injury) and therefore have less risk than other categories of devices.
+Therefore, you can use a low-level disinfectant with a chemical germicide that is registered by the EPA as a hospital disinfectant for some viruses and bacteria.

-In high-risk equipment, it is necessary to use high-level disinfection such as glutaraldehyde, hydrogen peroxide, or thophthalaldehyde.
+In high-risk equipment, it is necessary to use high-level disinfection such as glutaraldehyde and hydrogen peroxide.
 But after using them because of the chemical compounds used, the devices must be washed from all chemicals using sterile water.
-Also, medical devices including endoscopy, chronoscopy, dialysis, ultrasound, CT scan and other stable objects and devices that interact with sterile body tissues and fluids such as internal organs or the cardiovascular system (such as surgical equipment, cutters and implants) They are in contact, they also need to be sterilized.
+Also, medical devices including endoscopy, colonoscopy, dialysis, ultrasound, CT scan and other stable objects and devices that interact with sterile body tissues and fluids such as internal organs or the cardiovascular system (such as surgical equipment, cutters and implants) They are in contact, they also need to be sterilized.
 In clinics, in addition to using materials, steam disinfectants are used for sterilization